7.3 Values and Ethics for Interprofessional Practice

 • Work in cooperation with those who receive care, those who provide care, and others who contribute to or support the delivery of prevention and health services and programs.

-• Develop a trusting relationship with patients, families, and other team members.
+• Develop a trusting relationship with clients, families, and other team members.

 • Demonstrate high standards of ethical conduct and quality of care in contributions to team-based care.

-• Manage ethical dilemmas specific to interprofessional patient/population-centered care situations.
+• Manage ethical dilemmas specific to interprofessional client/population-centered care situations.

-• Act with honesty and integrity in relationships with patients, families, communities, and other team members.
+• Act with honesty and integrity in relationships with clients, families, communities, and other team members.

 • Maintain competence in one’s own profession appropriate to scope of practice.